anryabtsev/matching-course/README.md

 # Welcome to MIPT 2023 Matching course

 ## Description
-This is the first run of Matching course at IDA department.
+This is the first run of Matching course at Intelligent Systems department.

 The course focuses on how to make ML systems useful for the industry - from collecting/labeling data and building its regular supply, to monitoring indicators and evaluating the effectiveness of algorithms.